 Open Source Hardware

 This kit is open source hardware.
 We make the hardware source files like the schematic and the pcb files available for anyone to use as long as they credit us and release any modifications as open source hardware.
-The schematic and pcb files are available on the Bricktronics Shield download page.
+The schematic and pcb files are available on the Bricktronics download page.